Furatus/RailRoad/README.md

 # How to execute ?

-You can execute this project in mainly two ways, either by using directly the project :
+You can execute this project in mainly two ways, either by using directly the project (recommended):

     - npm i (to download dependencies)
+    - please ensure to have setup the .env file before running
     - npm start (to run the app)
+    - you can use a mongo on docker to execute database or anything you want to run mongo on

-or another way is to use the docker compose and the dockerfile (recommended) :
+or another way is to use the docker compose and the dockerfile (need to be debugged sorry) :

     (with docker installed and setup correctly)
     - docker compose build .